torsor-io/yaw/README.md

    algebraically and stored efficienctly

-As we get closer to error-corrected computation, a language that runs freely, fault-tolerantly, and with minimal representational overhead seems like a good idea.
+As we get closer to error-corrected computation, a language that runs freely, fault-tolerantly, and with minimal representational overhead seems like a good idea!

 ## Core concepts